Sentinelle: Plot

 Klara serves in Syria in the French Army as an interpreter for Opération Chammal.
 After the apprehension of a suspected terrorist, she witnesses the man's young son blow himself up at his father's behest with explosives hidden on his body.
-Traumatized by the blast and experiencing migraine headaches from it, she is transferred home to Nice and moves back in with her mother, Maria, and her sister, Tania, while serving in counter-terrorist operations as part of Opération Sentinelle.
+Traumatized by the blast and experiencing migraine headaches, she is transferred home to Nice and moves back in with her mother, Maria, and her sister, Tania, while serving as part of Opération Sentinelle.
 On patrol, her trauma manifests itself in impulsive, sometimes disproportionally violent behavior towards suspects.
-The painkillers she was prescribed are not enough for her and she begins to buy more illegally.
+When her prescription painkillers run out, she begins to buy street drugs.

 One night, Klara and Tania go out to a nightclub.
 Tania separates from Klara to join a party of Russians and signals to Klara that she is leaving with them.
 Klara also ends up leaving the club to have sex with a lesbian girl with whom she was dancing.
 The next day she is notified that Tania had been raped and savagely beaten into a coma.
-Klara starts her own investigation of the crime, inspects the club's security footage, finds out the name of the man Tania was with, and takes a photograph of him in the footage.
+Klara starts her own investigation of the crime, inspects the club's security footage, finds out the name of the man Tania was with, and takes a screenshot of him.
 Captain Muller of the French Police, who is leading the investigation, identifies the suspect as Yvan Kadnikov, the son of Leonid Kadnikov who is an influential and well-connected Russian tycoon.
 Yvan is hiding out in his father's villa at Saint-Jean-Cap-Ferrat, but both have diplomatic passports and immunity, making them untouchable without a complicated legal process.